ajw-42/author-similarity/README.md

 # author-similarity
 This repo looks at a few different ways of measuring similarity among authors of social media posts.
-These approaches might be helpful for quantifying similarity among known users or for identifying new users who are similar
+These approaches might be helpful for quantifying similarity among known users or for identifying new users who are similar to a group of known users.

-All notebooks use a [Kaggle dataset] (https://www.kaggle.com/rootuser/worldnews-on-reddit/data) of posts in the r/worldnews subreddit from 2008 to 2017.
+I use two Kaggle datasets: one of [Reddit posts] (https://www.kaggle.com/rootuser/worldnews-on-reddit/data) in the r/worldnews subreddit from 2008 to 2017 and another of [Twitter posts](https://www.kaggle.com/kapastor/democratvsrepublicantweets) from US politicians.

 Approaches used:
 - word2vec embeddings trained from scratch and LASER pre-trained embeddings to create user-level vectors.
-Although I haven't used a formal performance metric, the LASER embeddings appear to perform better.
-- Cosine distances, T-SNE, FAISS, and k-means clustering to measure similarity.
+- Cosine distances, FAISS, T-SNE, and k-means clustering to measure/visualize similarity.

+The LASER embeddings with the FAISS similartiy metrics appear to perform best.
+However, even for these relatively small datasets, LASER requires GPU support while word2vec runs fine on CPU even when training from scratch and the results are stil good.

 Here's a quick summary of the results:

+**Twitter dataset**

 **Reddit dataset**